Baggy Shanker

 Bhagat Singh Shanker, known as Baggy Shanker, is a British Labour and Co-operative Party politician who has been Member of Parliament for Derby South since 2024.

-He was elected Derby City Council leader in 2023, making him the first Sikh council leader in Derby: he was removed from that position in June 2024 after losing a motion of no confidence.
+He was elected leader of Derby City Council in 2023, making him the first Sikh council leader in Derby.
+He was removed from that position in June 2024 after losing a motion of no confidence.

 Shanker previously worked as a project manager at Rolls-Royce's Civil Aerospace Division, and for the chemicals company Celanese.